LavenderWeb/LavenderChessClock1/README.md

 - **.NET Version:** .NET 8.0.

 ## Planned Improvements
-- **Increments:** Add support for delay increments, allow user to determine if increment should be added at the beginning of the turn or the end.
+- **Increments:** Allow user to determine if increment should be added at the beginning of the turn or the end.
+- **Saved Games:** Save history of time controls and allow user to select from a previously configured game.
 - **Themes:** Allow the user to define a color scheme, save and load custom themes.
 - **Key Bindings:** Add support for custom key bindings, allowing the user to determine which keys perform which actions.